 Each semester, Honors Institute students have many opportunities to have meaningful, full college lives.
 From clubs to educational lectures to social events, each activity is designed to build leadership, to encourage personal and academic growth, and to develop the spirit of teamwork within the Honors Institute.

-An overview of the semester's events is listed in the fall 2014 schedule of optional activities.
+An overview of the semester's events is listed in the spring 2015 schedule of optional activities.
 This list is updated often, so be sure to check back for the most current information.

 The following are ways you can get involved in the Honors Institute.

 Honors Ambassadors are veterans of the Honors Institute.
 Honors Ambassadors are selected each year to promote the Honors Institute to the community and to welcome new students to the Institute.
 Honors Ambassadors help recruit at college nights in the local high schools, contact new Honors Institute students to welcome them, assist in the planning and implementation of Honors orientations, and act as liaisons between the Honors student body and the Honors staff.